Doris-Siu/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+`10 undefined`
+Because x is defined globally so it can be also referenced in the function, but y is declared within the function so the outer console.log cannot access the variable.

 ## Question 3